On Air Now

-From the ear-wormy ‘Main Titles’ theme to some monumental choral numbers (we’re looking at you, ‘Khaleesi’), Ramin Djawadi’s score for Game of Thrones is consistently excellent.
+From the ear-wormy opening titles meme, to some full-voiced choral numbers (we’re looking at you, ‘Khaleesi’), Ramin Djawadi’s score for Game of Thrones is a treasure trove of great melodies and instrumentation.

 It has won a Primetime Emmy for Outstanding Music Composition, two ASCAP Awards and was nominated for a Grammy.
-In fact, it is so popular that producers decided to create a Game of Thrones Live Concert Experience, which toured the US, UK and Canada last year.
+In fact, it is so popular that producers decided to create a Game of Thrones Live Concert Experience, which toured the US, UK and Canada a few years ago.

-With the release date for Game of Thrones season 8 confirmed as 14 April 2019, here’s everything you need to know about the German-Iranian composer’s epic soundtrack.
+With the Game of Thrones prequel, House of the Dragon, slated for release in 2022, here’s everything you need to know about the sweeping GoT soundtrack.

 The title theme is simply called ‘Game of Thrones Theme’, but is also referred to as ‘Main Titles’ on Game of Thrones soundtrack albums.